 TAKE THE PLEDGE!!!

-Print out the RevYourBev757 Pledge Certificate and limit sugary drinks as a family.
-You can also fill in the information, take your picture with the pledge certifcate & post to all of your social media sites.
+- Print out the pledge certificate; complete; take your picture with the pledge certificate & post to all of your social media sites.
 Post with #RevYourBev757

 Jump 4 Life

 Did you know that jumping rope for 10 minutes non-stop at 120 beats per minute is the equivalent of running an 8 minute mile?
 Who would have thought this simple iconic childhood activity would become popular in fitness training and a growing part of national and international sports competitions?

 As a part of a movement to get kids active while having fun with this simple exercise, CINCH hosted a series of jump rope trainings in November 2012 with JumpNRope expert trainers from Colorado.
 Seventy-five (75) participants from around the Hampton Roads area representing sports, recreation, youth and after-school program staff attended these high energy and interactive trainings designed to demonstrate everything from proper technique to a variety of jump rope skills and games.